 Part of the appeal of riding motorcycles is the freedom it provides on the open road.
 That same freedom, however, provides little protection if you’re in an accident.
 Unlike 4-wheeled cars and trucks, which have a steel frame and body, as well as seatbelts, airbags and other safety mechanisms to protect its occupants, motorcyclists are… Learn more about Georgia Motorcycle Accidents

 A personal injury is an injury to a person as opposed to property.
 It is when a person has suffered an injury, and another person is legally responsible for that injury.
 There are several ways that a person can suffer a personal injury.
-From an Accident – such as a car or truck accident, an… Learn more about Personal Injury Law Basics
+From an Accident – such as a car wreck or truck accident,… Learn more about Personal Injury Law Basics

 With all the advertising by personal injury lawyers, you’d think there would be no problem finding a lawyer to represent you after being injured in an accident, but this isn’t always the case.
 If you’ve been injured, there are several reasons why a lawyer may not take your case.
 The Type of Accident Not all… Learn more about No Lawyer Will Take My Case